Southwest Shore Jewish Community website: novascotiajewish.com

 After 1869, records show that early Jewish families had as many as twenty itinerants at one time for Friday night dinner.
 As the years went by, many of these itinerants decided to stay in Yarmouth and formed the backbone of the present Kehila.

-By 1899, the Jewish population had increased in Yarmouth, and amongst the newcomers were the families Fox and Meyer.
+By 1899, the Jewish population had increased in Yarmouth, and amongst the newcomers was the Fox family.
 Mr. George Fox was a junk dealer, but did not remain very long.
 He went on to Boston and established the Fox Fur Company there.
-Mr. Louis B. Meyer arrived from Saint John as a junk peddler.
-Finding little success in that line, he emigrated to the United States and the rest is history.

 The first place of worship was over the Whitehouse store on the corner of Main and Brown Streets.
 When Mr. Whitehouse left Yarmouth he took the Torah with him to Baltimore.
 A Mr. Finklestein purchased a new Sefer Torah and donated it to the community, and this Torah still remains in the possession of the community.